benmvp/slides/2020/tsconf/react.md

 NOTES:
 - Users definitely don’t want a buggy experience and of course, neither do we
 - Most errors don’t occur when writing initially
-  - But when making changes (refactoring)
+  - But when making changes (i.e. refactoring)
   - Either 2 minutes later or 2 months later
   - That's when bugs get introduced
-- Common errors / classes of bugs
+- Common errors or classes of bugs
   - `undefined` is not object
   - Variable `x` is not a function
-  - Changing interfaces
+  - Then there's changing interfaces
-    - Deprecated features
+    - Like deprecating features
-    - Changed types
+    - Or changing the types of parameters
-- Gonna spend rest of our time showing TS features that can prevent this
+- Gonna spend rest of our time showing TS features that can prevent these bugs
-- But I also hope to show you that you can prevent errors w/o too much TS
+- But I also hope to show you that you can prevent errors w/o writing too much TS
-- There's lots TS can do but I want to focus on the React world
+- There's lots TS can do, which is the purpose of the conference
+  * So I am going to focus on the React world

 =====